smurfme-sudo/Migrate-from-kotatsu-to-tachiyomi-mihon-/README.md

 4.  **Download**: The artifact `converted_backup`.

 ## Changes
-The Category and Structural Flag Fixes: Kotatsu's absolute category_id values mapping matrices (1, 2, 3, 4) were bound to Mihon's relative array elements
+The Category and Structural Flag Fixes: Kotatsu's absolute category_id values mapping matrices (1, 2, 3, 4) were bound to Mihon's relative array elements.
 Custom multi-tab item linkage filters, protective typecast variables, and deduplication memory tracking layers.
 Integrates explicit high-capacity string-buffer decoding.
-It reads the raw uncompressed JSON directly into high-memory blocks so that it anle to process up to 1,798 structural tab entries
+It reads the raw uncompressed JSON directly into high-memory blocks so that it anle to process up to 1,798 structural tab entries.